The History Behind the 21-Gun Salute

 It may be noted that 21 was the number of states in the Union at that time.
 For a time thereafter, it became customary to offer a salute of one gun for each state in the Union, although in practice there was a great deal of variation in the number of guns actually used in a salute.

 When Gun Salutes are Traditionally Used

-A twenty-one gun salute for the President and heads of state, Washington's Birthday, and the Fourth of July became the standard in the United States Navy with the issuance of new regulations on 24 May 1842.
-Those regulations laid out the specifics:
+A 21-gun salute for the President and heads of state, Washington's Birthday, and the Fourth of July became the standard in the United States Navy with the issuance of new regulations in 1842.

 Gun Salutes at Military Funerals

 At military funerals, one often sees three volleys of shots fired in honor of the deceased veteran.
-This is often mistaken by the laymen as a 21-gun salute, although it is entirely different (in the military, a "gun" is a large-caliber weapon.
+This is often mistaken by the laymen as a 21-gun salute, although it is different.
+In the military, a "gun" is a large-caliber weapon.
 The three volleys are fired from "rifles," not "guns."
-Therefore, the three volleys aren't any kind of "gun salute," at all).

-Anyone who is entitled to a military funeral (generally anyone who dies on active duty, honorably discharged veterans, and military retirees) are to the three rifle volleys, subject to availability of honor guard teams.
-As I said, this is not a 21-gun salute, nor any other type of "gun salute."
-They are simply three rifle volleys fired.
+Anyone who is entitled to a military funeral will receive the three rifle volleys, subject to availability of honor guard teams.
 The firing team can consist of any number, but one usually sees a team of eight, with a noncommissioned officer in charge of the firing detail.
 Whether the team consists of three or eight, or ten, each member fires three times (three volleys).